Something went wrong

 Short Term Trends

-Bristol’s overall fuel oil consumption changes each year correlating with how cold it gets each winter.
-As the temperature outside gets colder, homes’ boilers need to burn additional oil to maintain the temperature that the thermostat is set to.
+Bristol’s overall fuel oil consumption varies annually depending on winter temperatures.
+As the temperature outside gets more chilly, homes’ heating systems need to burn additional number two heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Bristol was 30.0°F, which was 4.5°F colder than the prior winter's average outside temperature.

 Bristol County Average Winter Temperature